lucky-jjq/MCIT593/final_project/README.txt

-The program produces three outputs: fines.txt (individual parking violation's zipcode and fine amount) total.txt (total fines per zip code) prints fines per capita per zipcode to the screen
+The program produces three outputs: fines.txt (individual parking violation's zipcode and fine amount) total.txt (total fines per zip code) prints fines per capita per zipcode (ascending order) to the screen

+Note:
+Fines per capita is defined as total fines/ population in each individual zipcode.
+But some zipcodes lack population data.
+Therefore, the last output (fines per capita) only prints out those zipcodes that have population data.

 END